Sunday, 6 October 2019

 North of Sydney is the area known as the Northern Beaches.
 There are no secrets in the name, the area is home to a string of Pacific-facing beaches that line the east coast.
 The most northerly (and popular) of these is Palm Beach, a fine spit of land which sits opposite the lush, green Ku-ring-gai Chase National Park.

 Ku-ring-gai Chase National Park lies just 25km north of Sydney's CBD.
-The park gets its name from the Guringai Aboriginal people who were long thought to be the traditional owners of the area with the word Chase meaning the area is open, unfenced bush.
+The park gets its name from the Guringai Aboriginal people who are the traditional owners of the area with the word Chase meaning the area is open, unfenced bush.
 The national park is the third oldest in Australia (Royal National Park to the south of Sydney being the oldest) having been initially declared in 1894.

 Strictly speaking, the only part of the national park we'd be visiting today would be the isolated area of Barrenjoey, a sandstone headland that is separated from the rest of the national park by a stretch of open water - the Pittwater.
 Barrenjoey is home to a lighthouse and is a popular hike for visitors from Sydney.